Reading submissive signals is crucial to understand if someone is submitting to you and accepting your leadership and authority.

 #2.6.
 Trailing Off

-This one says that you don’t really believe in yourself and you’re afraid that people might disagree with you’re just about to say (ie.: fear of judgment).
+It sub-communicates that you don’t believe in yourself and you’re afraid that people might disagree.

 Here is an example from The Wolf of Wall Street, the Swiss banker scene: